Guisong2021/ML/README.md

 # R and Python example codes
-### R codes (published as the supplementary in the paper: Improving Risk Assessment for Metastatic Disease in Endometrioid Endometrial Cancer Patients Using Molecular and Clinical Features: An NRG Oncology/Gynecologic Oncology Group Study
+### R codes (published as the supplementary in the paper):
+Improving Risk Assessment for Metastatic Disease in Endometrioid Endometrial Cancer Patients Using Molecular and Clinical Features: An NRG Oncology/Gynecologic Oncology Group Study

+cancers-1799702-supplementary-R Supplement.pdf

 The PDF file was generated using R markdown

-cancers-1799702-supplementary-R Supplement.pdf

 ### R codes for model selection and performance evaluation with ROC (did not use feature selection)
 predictiveModels_generalLize.r